DangerOnTheRanger/maniwani/README.md

 As Maniwani uses Pipenv, simply run `pipenv install` to grab all requirements (except for `ffmpeg` - see the "Notes on ffmpeg" section) and create a new virtualenv.
-After that, run `pipenv run python bootstrap.py` to initialize the database and set some initial options before executing `pipenv run python makedb.py`.
+After that, run `pipenv run python bootstrap.py` to initialize the database and set some initial options.
 Lastly, run `pipenv run flask run` from this directory and point your web browser at http://127.0.0.1:5000 to view your new Maniwani installation.
 If you ever want to wipe the database clean, that's currently handled by removing `test.db` and re-running the `makedb.py` script.

 #### Notes on ffmpeg